 For more information:

-Another way to provide application credentials is by using a service account JSON key.
-You should use application-specific GCP service accounts to provide credentials so that applications have the minimal necessary permissions.
-Each service account is assigned only the Cloud IAM roles that are needed for its paired application to operate successfully.
-Keeping the service account application-specific makes it easier to revoke its access in the case of a compromise without affecting other applications.
-Once you have assigned your service account the correct Cloud IAM roles, you can create a JSON service account key, and then mount that into your Pod using a Kubernetes Secret.
+If you choose this method, use application-specific Google Cloud service accounts to provide credentials so that applications have the minimal necessary permissions.
+Each service account is assigned only the IAM roles that are needed for its paired application to operate successfully.
+Keeping the service accounts application-specific makes it easier to revoke access in the case of a compromise without affecting other applications.
+After you have assigned your service account the correct IAM roles, you can create a JSON service account key, and then mount the key into your Pod using a Kubernetes Secret.

 For more information: